CBIIT/stats-analysis-server/CONTRIBUTING.rst

 * Push your changes to a topic branch in your fork of the repository.

 * Submit a pull request to the repository in the NCIP organization.

+..
+If a project uses a tracker, then:

+* Update your https://tracker.nci.nih.gov/browse/REMBRANDT ticket to mark that you have submitted code and are ready for it to be reviewed.

+  - Include a link to the pull request in the ticket

 .. _`BSD 3-Clause License`: http://opensource.org/licenses/BSD-3-Clause